Sources:1. Borla, Mathilde : Les Statuettes Funéraires du Musée Égyptien de Turin In: Dossiers d'Archeologie

 2nd column: n kA n tA-nDm mAa xrw = for the Ka of Ta-Nedjem, true of voice

-Images painted on funerary textiles always portray the deceased sitting in front of an offering table.
-In some cases the deceased is accompanied by an official.
-The only funerary linen discovered in situ was the textile in the tomb 1159 of Sennefer.
-One large white linen painted cloth was covering Sennefer's coffin.
+Images painted on funerary textiles always show the deceased seated in front of an offering table.
+In some cases, the deceased is accompanied by an official.
+The only burial cloth found in situ was the one in tomb 1159 of Sennefer.
+A large painted white linen cloth covered Sennefer's coffin.
 It contained a painted scene of Sennefer seated in front of an offering table.
-The
+The inscription reads: "Osiris, Servant in the Place of Truth, Sennefer".

 Photography © kairoinfo4u